jerryno6/vulinux/IIS/setupIIS.md

+# How to list sites and its binding ports on IIS
+run this powershell file: list_iis_ports.ps1

-#How to enable IIS, asp.net & WCF on windows
+# How to enable IIS, asp.net & WCF on windows

 https://stackoverflow.com/questions/4932722/iis-7-not-recognizing-svc-file